by Alina Livneva25 July '19

 Getting to the bottom of Islamic Art through the eye of the Metropolitan Museum of Art

 Because figural representations are generally considered to be forbidden in Islam, the word takes on religious meaning in art as seen in the tradition of calligraphic inscriptions.
-Calligraphy and the decoration of manuscript Qu’rans is an important aspect of Islamic art as the word takes on religious and artistic significance.
+Calligraphy and the decoration of manuscript Qurans is an essential aspect of Islamic art as the word takes on religious and artistic significance.

 Islamic art was influenced by Greek, Roman, early Christian, and Byzantine art styles, as well as the Sassanian art of pre-Islamic Persia.
 Central Asian styles were brought in with various nomadic incursions; and Chinese influences had a formative effect on Islamic painting, pottery, and textiles.

 The ability to sell a painting for millions of dollars is not as easy as it looks, hence the overwhelming amount of "starving artists."
+To date, the most expensive abstract oil paintings ever sold is an abstract landscape by Willem de Kooning called Interchange, which sold for $300 Million in 2015.
 Long gone artists seem to be able to sell their paintings for so much more than any living artist, yet Arab paintings have been pushing their way into the art market and growing in popularity over the past decade.
-Here are nine of the most expensive abstract oil paintings to ever be sold:
+Here are nine of the most expensive abstract art to ever be sold:

 Islamic most expensive abstract art